juliuskrah/java-crud/README.md

 This repository also showcases how to perform basic CRUD using Spring-Boot.
 We will leverage Spring-Boot's auto configuration and write less boilerplate code.

+The tutorial accompanying this repository is located at [http://juliuskrah.com/tutorial/2017/04/23/crud-operations-with-spring-boot/](http://juliuskrah.com/tutorial/2017/04/23/crud-operations-with-spring-boot/)

 ## Prerequisites
 - Maven
 - JDK